al3xandr3/al3xandr3.github.io/pages/cv.md

 | References | [Daniel Jay](http://uk.linkedin.com/in/danjay), [David Lengen](http://www.linkedin.com/in/davidlengen), [Giles Bodger](http://uk.linkedin.com/pub/giles-bodger/13/b2a/2a4)

 #### Main activities and responsibilities
-- Data Analysis on digital marketing channels performance and web site performance
+- Data Analysis on digital marketing channels performance & web site performance.
 - Responsible for a very large web analytics implementation, in the fast changing, high volume traffic of skype.com and all its web properties.
 Key for measuring Skype's digital marketing activities and web sites performance.
 - Developed A/B testing optimizations on skype.com.
-Including optimizations on user flows for improving downloads & sales conversion, as well as page optimizations on copy, design, banners for improving click through rates.
+Including optimizations on user flows for improving downloads & sales conversion, as well as page optimizations on copy, design and banners for improving click through rates.
 - Developed in-house custom tracking solutions for measuring new users acquisition by marketing channel.
 Key for optimizing natural search, paid search campaigns and marketing campaigns in general.
-- Worked on many other digital marketing technical tasks, including: automating marketing email campaigns, affiliate tracking, affiliate orders validations, web site performance analysis and SEO activities.
+- Worked on many other digital marketing technical tasks, including: automating marketing email, affiliate tracking & sales validations, web site performance analysis and SEO activities.

 ### August 2005 - October 2006 (1 year and 2 months)